Return to Home Return to Overview Strategy Guide

 Ura builds up Rising Pressure, which gets removed when you CC her.
 This also gives her a stack of Titanic Resistance, which reduces incoming CC damage.
 This means that you want to CC Ura whenever she gets to roughly 5-6 stacks, in order to keep the average damage reduction low while also not getting overwhelmed by high Titanic Resistance stacks.

 Whenever Ura is CCd, her attack will be interrupted and she will immediately start casting the next attack.
-Ura’s attacks are on a priority list, with cast times, aftercasts and cooldowns.
-She will go down her priority list and cast the next skill that is available (if a target is in range).
-If you CC at the wrong time, you can remove cast and aftercast from a skill, which will cause Ura to run out of attacks and then use Propel.
+Ura’s attacks are on a priority list: she will go down her priority list and cast the next skill that is available (if a target is in range).
+If you CC at the wrong time, you can remove cast and aftercast from a skill, which will cause Ura to run out of attacks and then use Propel, which would normally be skipped due to having a low priority.
 That’s why we want to CC at the end of aftercasts, in order to minimize the chances of Ura jumping away.
 For more information see preventing Propel.

 The best CC timings are: